-Make Django model fields readonly.
-In other words, make it so that Django will read from your fields in your database, but never try to write them.
+Make some Django model fields readonly.
+In other words, it lets you tell Django to read some fields from your database, but never try to write those back.
 It can be useful if your fields are populated by triggers or something.

 The full documentation is at https://django-readonly-field.readthedocs.org.

 In the model where you want some fields to be read-only:

 class Spaceship(models.Model): name = models.CharField(max_length=100) color = models.CharField(max_length=16) class ReadonlyMeta: readonly = ["color"]